trakt/script.trakt/README.md

-trakt.tv TV and movie scrobbler for XBMC Frodo
+trakt.tv scrobbler and library sync
 ==============================================

 ###What is trakt?